 The class is designed to teach the safe handling and proper care of pocketknives.
-This will fulfill requirements for the Bear Adventure "Bear Claws" and allow Bears (soon to be Webelos) scouts to earn the Whittling Chip card, which is required for any Cub Scout to carry a pocketknife at Cub Scout functions.
-The Webelos will have projects where a pocketknife will be used.
+This will fulfill requirements for the Bear Adventure "Bear Claws" and allow Bears to earn the Whittling Chip card, which is required for any Cub Scout to carry a pocketknife at Cub Scout functions.
+The Webelos may have projects where a pocketknife will be used.

-While I am sure some of you may be concerned with the idea of the scouts carrying a pocketknife, this program is designed to teach knife safety.
-Even if the scouts do not earn and the card, the class is important since most boys will use kitchen knives and other knives in the future.
+We understand some of you may be concerned with the idea of the scouts carrying a pocketknife, this program is designed to teach knife safety.
+Even if the scouts do not earn the card, the class is important since most Scouts will use kitchen knives and other knives in the future.
 The actual Whittling Chip card will be given to the scouts at the end of their week at camp, however the decision to allow them to carry a pocketknife will be at the discretion of their parents.

-It is very important that the boys understand that the Whittling Chip card is a privilege and that they respect the safety guidelines taught.
+It is very important that the Scouts understand that the Whittling Chip card is a privilege and that they respect the safety guidelines taught.
 To keep their card, the following safety guidelines must be followed.